Hone logo

 Constraints

-• No runtime JavaScript code is required; this is purely a type-level exercise.
+• No runtime code is allowed.
+This is purely a type-level exercise.

 Notes